 #33 How do I get Access to the Community Pool?

 Sellers transfer pool fobs to buyers.
 House keys, pools fobs and garage door openers are usually left in the house for the new owners.
 However, If your seller doesn’t provide a Fob or key, you will need to pay $25 for a replacement.
 Also, one pool Fob is available for each home.
-Additionally, if you have the original pool key, that can be exchanged for a pool fob (which also works for the tennis courts) at the HOA offices located at 15425 S 40th Place, Suite #4, Phoenix, Az 85048
+Additionally, if you have the original pool key, that can be exchanged for a pool fob.
+This also works for the tennis courts.
+You can purchase keys at the HOA offices located at 15425 S 40th Place, Suite #4, Phoenix, Az 85048

 #34 Frequently Called Phone Numbers